githubtraining/reviewing-a-pull-request/responses/07_approve-pr.md

 Thanks for making these changes to the project.
-Even though the person you requested a review from might not come around just yet, I think that this looks great, and these changes are ready to merge. :+1:
+I think that this looks great, and these changes are ready to merge. :+1: If you requested a review from a friend, feel free to wait for them to approve your pull request, if not process with the activity below.

 ### :keyboard: Activity: Merge